bruce-gordon/course-registration-san-junipero/README.md

 A student can log out by clicking the "log out" button in the navbar.

-## Reflections:
-I used branches and pull requests to simulate a typical workflow.
-The `development` branch contains the core work that went into the UI.
-For full disclosure, I did the majority of the work within the one hour time, but did go over while working out the front-end delete logic.
-I also put additional time to styling for the sake of having a better UX/UI.
-The `testing` branch was not completed within the given hour.
-However, I know that testing is important and wanted to included it in the submission to demonstrate what unit testing would look like for this app.

 ## Process:
 My experience is in frontend development and I was not familiar with building backend servers prior to this project.
-I spent time teaching myself to build a simple server with `node.js` and `express` in order to create the backend for this project.
+I taught myself to build a server with `node.js` and `express` in order to create the backend for this project.
 I enjoyed this learning opportunity!

 I carefully planned and prepared to make sure that my time would be used effectively.
 I worked out a wireframe using Excalidraw and tested my server endpoints in Postman prior to beginning work on the frontend app.